marcoparello/CTF-Writeups/BCACTF-5/crypto/Vinegar-Times-3.md

 ![](../images/vinegar-times-3-part-1.png)

 Mentions French, so I looked up French cipher, which came up to be Vingenere Cipher.
-Using the key of vinegar, I was able to decrypt:
+Using the key of vinegar, I was able to decrypt `mmqaonv` to:

 ```txt
 redwine
 ```

-I then used “redwine” as the key for Cipher 1, which resulted in:
+I then used “redwine” as the key for Cipher 1 to decrypt `seooizmt`, which resulted in:

 ```txt
 balsamic
 ```

-I then used “balsamic” as the key for Cipher 2, which resulted in:
+I then used “balsamic” as the key for Cipher 2 to decrypt `bdoloeinbdjmmyg`, which resulted in:

 ```txt
 addtosaladyummy